 - It may vary at times, but the DOWNLOAD link for the newest version of Wordpress is generally on the front page or in the menu item labeled DOWNLOAD.

-Click on the link labeled DOWNLOAD WORDPRESS 3.5.1 (or the most recent they present).
+Download the latest version of WordPress.
 Make sure to note where you downloaded the file on your computer so that you can find the file later.

 Setup the Database and User for Wordpress

 - Scroll down the menu until you find the DATABASE section.
 Click on MySQL Databases to proceed.